alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 ---

-## Inspirations and ideas
+## Inspirations and influences

-When I look at this project, I can see all the places where the ideas came from.
+### Static website in Twitter's first-party archives

-These are the influences that helped me get to the current design.
+Pretty much every social media website has a way to export your data, but some exports are better than others.

-### Static website in Twitter archive
+Some

-Pretty much every social media website gives you a way to download your data, but some downloads are better than others.
+---

 On some sites it's obviously offered reluctantly -- a zip archive full of JSON files, with minimal documentation or explanation.
 Enough to comply with data export laws, but nothing more than that.